-Given a ranking profile $R$, our goal is to aggregate the input rankings into one output ranking.
+Given a ranking profile, our goal is to aggregate the input rankings into one output ranking.
 For this problem, we use \emph{social welfare functions (SWFs)}, which are functions that map every ranking profile to a single output ranking.
 To clearly distinguish between input rankings and output rankings, we will write $\succ$ for the former and $\rhd$ for the latter.
 The assumption that SWFs always choose a single output ranking will sometimes require tie-breaking as multiple rankings can be tied for the win.
-We will typically break such ties in favor of candidates with smaller indices and note that this assumption does not affect our results.
-Indeed, all our results also hold when viewing our rules as set-valued SWFs, but this model introduces unnecessary notational complexity.
+We hence assume that there is a fixed tie-breaking order over the rankings and note that this assumption does not affect our results.
+Indeed, all our results also hold when viewing our rules as functions that return (non-empty) sets of rankings, but this model introduces unnecessary notational complexity.